WUSTL-CSE222-FS18/studio-01-studio1_breslow_jajoo_mendez/README.md

 ***Q2.1 Without reviewing the cards, provide three examples of each type of card along with a brief description (try your best).
 Add your answers as a sub-list for each type here:***
 - Criteria
+  1. Utility - Does it solve the problem?
+  1. Sustainability - Is it not bad for the environment?
+  1. Aesthetic - Does it look nice?
 - Things
+  1. Eyewear - clothes for your eyes
+  1. Bike - transportation on two wheels, exercise.
+  1. Sports equipment - helps you do sports safely
 - Services
+  1. Car - automobile on four wheels.
+Transportation.
+  1. Email - transfers messages and files between individuals.
+  1. Instagram - Social media, image sharing.
 - Feedback
+  1. Motion
+  1. Blink
+  1. Shapeshift
 - Human Actions
+  1. Tap - Press with finger.
+  1. Drop - Let object fall.
+  1. Tilt - turn object.
 - Missions
+  1. Immortality - Make person live forever.
+  1. Habit Changing - Discourages bad habits or encourages good habits.
+  1. Social interaction - facilitates meeting new people.

 ### Contrast